Douglas H. Wheelock

-Douglas Harry "Wheels" Wheelock (born May 5, 1960) is an American engineer and astronaut.
+Douglas Harry Wheelock (born May 5, 1960) is an American engineer and astronaut.
 He has flown in space twice, logging 178 days on the Space Shuttle, International Space Station, and Russian Soyuz.
 On July 12, 2011, Wheelock announced that he would be returning to active duty with the United States Army in support of Operation Enduring Freedom.
 He is currently working with NASA to test the Orion spacecraft at the Glenn Research Center in Plum Brook, Ohio.

 Early life and education

 Douglas Wheelock was born in Binghamton, New York, to Olin and Margaret Wheelock.
 In a pre-flight interview, Wheelock stated that he was inspired to become an astronaut at an early age.
 He also stated that a major turning point in his life was the Apollo 11 Moon landing in July 1969.
 In 1978 Wheelock graduated from Windsor Central High School in Windsor, New York, before attending the United States Military Academy at West Point.
 He earned a Master of Science degree in Aerospace Engineering at Georgia Institute of Technology in 1992.